The A. Homer Hilsen is a Country Bike.

 Rear dropout spacing: 135mm.

-Bottle mounts: Toyos had two, W'Fords have three.
+Bottle mounts: Toyos mostly had two, W'Fords have three.

 Tubing: Lightweight butted heat-treated CrMo steel.